BlockchainCommons/GordianWallet-iOS/README.md

 <img src="./Images/pay_invoice.PNG" alt="" width="250"/> <img src="./Images/confirm_transaction.PNG" alt="" width="250"/>

-To send just tap the "In" tab.
+To send just tap the "Out" tab.
 From here you can tap the scanner button to scan a BIP21 compatible QR code or an address.
 You can also tap the + button to add multiple outputs to your transaction (batching), whenever you are ready to build the transaction just tap "next".

 #### Home screen